jpoirier/cr_lib/readme.txt

 ----------------
 An invocation of the setjmp macro shall appear only in one of the following contexts:

-Ñ the entire controlling expression of a selection or iteration statement;
+ï¿½ the entire controlling expression of a selection or iteration statement;
-Ñ one operand of a relational or equality operator with the other operand an integer constant expression, with the resulting expression being the entire controlling expression of a selection or iteration statement;
+ï¿½ one operand of a relational or equality operator with the other operand an integer constant expression, with the resulting expression being the entire controlling expression of a selection or iteration statement;
-Ñ the operand of a unary ! operator with the resulting expression being the entire controlling expression of a selection or iteration statement; or Ñ the entire expression of an expression statement (possibly cast to void).
+ï¿½ the operand of a unary ! operator with the resulting expression being the entire controlling expression of a selection or iteration statement; or ï¿½ the entire expression of an expression statement (possibly cast to void).

 If the invocation appears in any other context, the behavior is undefined.